 - 4.1.1 A ramp when laid on its side must fit into an area measuring 2.5m x 1m.
 This area is three dimensional; no part of the ramp is allowed to hang over the inside of any line.
 Ramps must have the base and all extensions extended to the maximum during the measurement.
 This includes any device that holds the ball in place beyond the extent of the ramp.
 It MUST be impossible for the ramp to extend beyond the maximum limit, otherwise it is illegal.
 Marks or lines to indicate the maximum allowable extension of any portion of the ramp or ball holder are NOT allowed. - 4.1.2 To prevent damage, only the Ramp Operator or the Coach should handle the ramp during equipment checks.
 Once approved at the Equipment Check, the Referee will apply the validation stamp or sticker supplied by the HOC for the Competition to all approved equipment. - 4.1.3 A ramp may not contain any mechanical device that would aid propulsion, speed up or slow down the ball or aid the orientation of the ramp (e.g., lasers, levels, brakes, sighting devices, scopes, etc.).
 Such mechanical devices are not permitted in the Call Room or on the Field Of Play.
 Once the Athlete releases the ball, nothing should obstruct the ball in any way.
 A raised top is not allowed.
 A fixed or temporary accessory attachment on the ramp may not be used for sighting/aiming/orienting the ramp.
 This includes hoops, rings, and holders.
 Any side rail or other protrusion must not exceed the height (diameter) of the ball.
 The end/top rail must not exceed the height of the side rails. - 4.1.4 When propelling a ball, the ramp may not overhang any portion of the throwing line.
-(Imagine the line as a solid wall that may not be touched or penetrated.) - 4.1.5 There is no restriction on the length of the pointer used by the Athlete to release the ball from the ramp The pointer must be attached directly to the Athlete. (head, mouth, arm, leg, etc.).
-Pointers must have direct contact with the ball (and the Athlete) when releasing the ball. (ref.: 15.5.4.)
+(Imagine the line as a solid wall that may not be touched or penetrated.) - 4.1.5 There is no restriction on the length of the pointer used by the Athlete to release the ball from the ramp.
+The pointer must be in direct contact with the Athlete. (head, mouth, arm, leg, etc.).
+Pointers must have direct contact with the ball and the Athlete only when releasing the ball.
+A pointer is NOT allowed to be attached to the wheelchair during the release. (ref.: 15.5.4.)
 The release of the ball must be caused by the action of the Athlete using the pointer.
+It is acceptable for an athlete to move his/her own wheelchair, entirely by him/herself while in contact with the ball to release the ball.
 Lifting or lowering a gate is not legal.
 Strings, ribbons, cloth strips, etc., are not pointers.
 Approved pointers will receive validation stickers. - 4.1.6 After the Referee presents the Jack, and before propelling the Jack, the Athlete propelling must clearly swing their ramp at least 20 cm to the left and 20 cm to the right hereinafter referred to as "the two-way swing" (ref.: 15.5.9).
 (This ensures that the Ramp Operator cannot assist in lining up the first shot, while the Referee is otherwise occupied.)
+The ramp must NOT have any marks or any device to indicate the starting position of the ramp for the two-way swing. (e.g. A graduated collar on the column is NOT allowed.)